How To Search For Theorems In Lean 4

 In the "All Lean Books And Where To Find Them" article, I advise a number of formalization books (Formalizing Mathematics => Theorem Proving in Lean => Mathematics in Lean) to people who want to learn to formalize mathematics in Lean.

-This was based off contents and relative difficulty of the books.
-Now, after I participated in the formalization of the Carlesons' theorem, my mind has changed on this a bit.
-I think that there is little sense in reading Lean textbooks about formalization - the easiest route to learning formalization is to:
+This was based off the contents and relative difficulty of the books.
+Now, after I participated in the formalization of the Carleson's theorem, my mind has changed on this a bit.
+I think there is little sense in reading Lean textbooks about formalization1 - the easiest route to learning formalization is to:

-1. get a hang of the logic behind how goals and hypotheses interact in Lean (play the "Natural Language Game")
+1. get the hang of the logic behind how goals and hypotheses interact in Lean

 There is one caveat, however, one more skill that needs to be learned - one needs to know how to search for theorems in Lean 4.
-As Will Crichton mentions in his "How to Make Mathematicians Into Programmers (And Vice Versa)" talk, theorem search is essential for formalization, and yet it is not taught in any Lean textbook.
+As Will Crichton mentions in his "How to Make Mathematicians Into Programmers" talk, theorem search is essential for formalization, and yet it is not taught in any Lean textbook.

 This is my attempt at explaining how to search for theorems in Lean 4.